-In my career of closing over 60 mergers and acquisitions and another 11 IPO’s, it has been my consistent experience that everyone thinks they are closer to closing a deal sooner than, in fact, they are.
+In my career of closing over 60 mergers and acquisitions and another 11 IPO’s, I’ve learned the golden rules of closing a deal… it has been my consistent experience that everyone thinks they are closer to closing a deal sooner than, in fact, they are.
 There is a universal denial of how long it takes to put together all the details of a successful transaction, as we always seem to underestimate the complexities of achieving traction and coordination.
 And the most complicated moving parts are usually human.
 Yet I have closed 100% of all transactions that reached a signed letter of intent.

 In my 38 years of closing experience, the quickest time to closure was 90 days from start to finish.
 The main cause of the quickness was that I delegated the responsibility to an associate who was an avid golfer, because I knew that the three principals in the transaction on the other side were all avid golfers.